o-grady/call-of-cthulhu/hunter.md

 We run into each other on campus and go to dinner together.
 Pa identifies a Luigi's Pizza.
 We go to dinner.
 Share stories.
 Amelia reveals she found a receipt from Snowden for changing the locks.
 At dinner, Anthony walks up to our table, attempts to sit with us.
 Joe Biden tries to do a push-up contest with Anthony and loses.
 Anthony leaves.

 We go to a bed and breakfast that Amelia recommends.
 We sleep opposite ends on one queen bed.
 I bring the car around and hide the guns in a closet.

+### Monday October 2nd 1922

+It's morning.
+Joe Biden got up in the middle of the night and slept in the cafe of the bed and breakfast.
+We decide to try to break into Snowden's house.
+Joe goes into the store and starts talking to the shopkeeper.
+Beau tries to pick the lock but does not succeed.
+Joe bullshits the store clerk into giving him a spare key.
+We unlock the door and go up together.
+The apartment is in a state of semi-organized chaos.
+Snowden was clearly preparing to leave.
+We entered a front room, a fire place, and stairs that lead to other parts of the house.

+Beau looks at the fireplace and finds some hastily burned pages, with the words: tonight, date, Illaria, and snake in the corner.
+There is a business document with a proposal of some sort with a signature and the word "wick".
+Beau goes into the study and finds a notebook that looks like an account ledger.
+We're not sure what the numbers mean but they are large, probably beyond a university professor's means.
+The amounts coming in are slightly larger than what's going out.
+Joe searches the desk and finds some travel tickets and receipts for numerous trips to Atlantic City.
+Unopened letter sitting on the corner of the desk.
+We open the envelope, inside is a letter from the local sanatorium.
+It's a letter of admission, notifying Ned Snowden that a person named Seth Rich has been admitted and Snowden has assumed guardianship over Seth.
+While circling the desk, we feel one of the floorboards under the desk is loose and sounds hollow.
+We pry open the board, find a clip for $1000 and a bundle of loose papers that appear to be partial documents, appears to be a partial copy of manuscripts.

+A strong gust of wind hits the apartment and blows papers on the ground and things get knocked off the shelf.
+Cornpop the dog growls.
+I pull my gun and advance towards the stairs going up.
+Beau runs out and Joe is following behind me.
+At the top of the stairs, there's two rooms.
+We enter the first room, find a train ticket for Atlantic City and a single earring.
+The next room is empty and appears to be empty.
+Last room is a bathroom.
+Joe takes off the top of the toilet to see if there's anything in the toilet, there's a poker chip with a V.

+We hear footsteps upstairs in the master bedroom, return up the stairs.
+After opening the door, a strong gust of wind knocks Joe down the stairs and he splits his head is bleeding.
+I look around the room and nothing appears to be disturbed, the wind only affected us.

+Beau is on the quad with Amelia.
+We show the documents to Amelia.
+She says they appear to be forgeries.

+Amelia heard Snowden mention the name Illaria on the phone with the Snake Roadhouse.

+We go to the infirmary.
+The nurse patches up Joe.
+Beau throws me under the bus and nearly gets me committed.

+It's late afternoon, we arrive at Snake's Roadhouse.

+Seated at the back by Illaria.
+Find out Illaria and Snowden were going to elope.
+Illaria tells us Ned owed money to people because of his blackjack addiction.
+Business card for Abner Wick.
+We promise Illaria to help her see Snowden's body.

+We are followed out of the speakeasy.
+Two men approach us.
+We attempt to run them over, but fail.
+They approach us again, I draw my gun, they draw their guns.
+Beau talks us down and negotiates with the two men.
+We find out that they're after Ned's money.

+We return to the bed and breakfast and retire for the night.